What Is Overselling?

 So let us use shared hosting (aka reseller hosting) as an example.
 There are four concepts to be considered:

 Therefore, based on these key factors you have to manage the server: Does the entire allocation of space is used by the customer?
-In most of the cases, the reply is no. The average website comes under 1GB, and acquires only modest traffic at best.
+In most cases, the reply is no. The average website comes under 1GB and acquires only modest traffic at best.
 To reserve the space of X amount constantly would be wastage; it would considerably drive up costs.
-And within that the reason for overselling lies: to retain the costs down for customer.
+And within that the reason for overselling lies: in retaining the costs down for customers.

 To use some number from Stablehost — an outstanding host, that is very honest and transparent — a particular server might comprise 1200GB.
-Their $10 plan provides 20GB, and permits for 60 accounts per server which is not oversold (1200/20=60).
-The server may bring in $600 (10 x $60), which will hardly fulfil the costs of the server.
+Their $10 plan provides 20GB and permits 60 accounts per server which are not oversold (1200/20=60).
+The server may bring in $600 (10 x $60), which will hardly fulfill the costs of the server.
 Although a home desktop is economical, think of a server with multi-core Xeon CPUs, RAID-10 SAS server-grade hard drives, and 64GB+ of RAM is not.
-There are also energy charges to run them for 24/7, personnel costs for support, facility costs (co-location), bandwidth, etc. Therefore, that $10 wants to be like $30 or $40 to fulfil its costs!
+There are also energy charges to run them for 24/7, personnel costs for support, facility costs (co-location), bandwidth, etc. Therefore, that $10 wants to be like $30 or $40 to fulfill its costs!

-Additionally, the server can only use a small portion of RAM and CPU, which is a total wastage of resources.
+Additionally, the server can only use a small portion of RAM and CPU, which is a total waste of resources.
 You’d be giving a high price for that thing you don’t use.

-Abruptly overselling does not sounding like a corrupt thing, does it?
+Abruptly overselling does not sound like a corrupt thing, does it?

 Which Hosts Oversell?

-All type hosts oversell, period.
-Any shared/reseller host that says something else is either lying, or they are charging an expanse corresponding to have such a service. (i.e. about $4 per GB)
+All types of hosts oversell, period.
+Any shared/reseller host that says something else is either lying, or they are charging an expanse corresponding to having such a service. (i.e. about $4 per GB)

-If you are a reseller host, it basically means you can do this using your reseller account.
+If you are a reseller host, it means you can do this using your reseller account.
 A simple check/tick box in cPanel permits the reseller to offer extra than that is available in their account.
-For an example, a reseller of 20GB with 20 x 2GB plans (40GB = overselling).
-The disadvantage to this is the host is now one level removed as provider, and too many overselling by the reseller can affect RAM and CPU on the server!
-Because of this fact, it really takes, a good host to provide dependable reseller hosting.
+For example, a reseller of 20GB with 20 x 2GB plans (40GB = overselling).
+The disadvantage to this is the host is now one level removed as a provider, and too much overselling by the reseller can affect RAM and CPU on the server!
+Because of this fact, it takes a good host to provide dependable reseller hosting.

 How Does Overselling Work?

-The fundamental to “overselling” — or better however (again!) clever resource management, this is what really is — is to make a balance in between server resources, including CPU and RAM, disk space availability, and average customer requirements.
-You need to be capable keep your promises to the customer, while keeping charges in check.
+The fundamental to “overselling” — or better, however (again!) clever resource management, this is what is — is to make a balance between server resources, including CPU and RAM, disk space availability, and average customer requirements.
+You need to be capable keep your promises to the customer while keeping charges in check.